“Imagine That” Confluence Financial Partners Podcast with Greg Weimer

 stuff you’re doing for children.
 You know, there’s a lot of great teachers out there.
 There’s a lot of opportunity

 to close this opportunity gap and spread the word.
 South Hills Catholic Academy is changing the way our

 children are becoming educated.
 And if you want to learn more about that, please go to

 Thanks for listening.
 If you’d like to hear other subject matters that may be of interest to you, please check us

 out at ConfluenceFP.com/podcasts.

-Any opinions in the podcast are those of Confluence Financial Partners, or any guest speakers, and not necessarily those of Raymond James.
-Raymond James is not affiliated with and does not endorse the services of South Hills Catholic Academy.
+Any opinions in the podcast are those of Confluence Financial Partners and/or any guest speakers.
+Confluence Financial Partners is not affiliated with any does not endorse the services of South Hills Catholic Academy.